Health-Union/snowshu/docs/source/user_documentation/replica_dot_yaml_file.rst

      sampling: default
      include_outliers: True

-The components of the overall source settings, disected:
+The components of the overall source settings, dissected:

 - **profile** (*Required*) is the name of the profile found in ``credentials.yml`` to execute with.
 In this example we are using a profile named "default".
 - **sampling** (*Required*) is the name of the sampling method to be used.
 Samplings combine both the number of records sampled and the way in which they are selected.
 Current sampling options are ``default`` (uses Bernoulli sampling and Cochran's sizing), or ``brute_force`` (Uses a fixed % and Bernoulli).